All posts

 2. The bank account mismatch

 Income from multiple entities funnels into one bank account because it was easier to set up that way.
-Or the founder's personal account serves as a transit point between entity accounts in different jurisdictions.
+Or the founder's personal account becomes a transit point between entity accounts in different jurisdictions.

 3. The jurisdiction mismatch